galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 > <details-title>Resources from grants sustain the communities, team, collaborations and services</details-title>
-> - Core "corporate" project services like outreach, communication and administration.
+> - Core "corporate" project services like outreach, communication and administration are needed to keep the project on track
 > - Source code management, user support, usegalaxy.*, GTN and other services.
 > - Computational resource allocations for free services
 >     - adding substantial value to the source